 Third Party Evaluations

 CalRecycle will not evaluate the sharps collection and disposal plans since it is not mandated by SB 486.
-However, third-party groups (representatives of the National Multiple Sclerosis Society, the Diabetes Coalition of California, the California Conference of Environmental Health Directors, and other consumer health organizations) evaluated the plans posted on this website.
+However, third-party groups (representatives of the National Multiple Sclerosis Society, the Diabetes Coalition of California, the California Conference of Environmental Health Directors, and other consumer health organizations) evaluated the plans posted on this website through 2016.
 Based on this evaluation, each plan was given a grade as shown on the graph below.
-Please note though, pharmaceutical manufacturers' plans are not required to comply with the criteria used in these evaluations.
+Please note though, pharmaceutical manufacturers’ plans are not required to comply with the criteria used in these evaluations.

 CalRecycle is not affiliated with these organizations’ and shares the evaluations performed by these organizations solely for informational purposes.
 However, Senator Joe Simitian, the author of SB 486, supported the evaluations provided by the organizations mentioned above.

 See this group’s evaluations and annual Report Cards posted since the first 2010 submittals.